-200-A building for Eric Boulanger
+200-An office building for Eric Boulanger

 Chaussée de Bruxelles, avenue des Chasseurs